MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ## How to resolve error messages

 Throughout the tutorial or during the call, you may see a message that says you've lost tracking because Dynamics 365 Remote Assist has not adequately detected your surroundings or surfaces.
 In this case, you won't be able to place mixed-reality annotations until your surfaces are detected.
-Here are a few tips on to help you bettter track your environment.
+Here are a few tips to help you bettter track your environment.

 > [!NOTE]
 > Remote collaborators won't be able to place mixed-reality annotations in your shared spaced if you lose tracking.